WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 This proposal introduces a new kind of origin with state that persists across browsing sessions.
-Specifically, the [`package:` scheme](#urls-for-bundle-components) defines an origin based on the location or the URL of the bundle itself, and the claimed URL inside the bundle.
+Specifically, the [`package:` scheme](./bundle-urls-and-origins.md) defines an origin based on the location or the URL of the bundle itself, and the claimed URL inside the bundle.

 #### 6. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?